 David Hilbert While searching for free Kindle books I found Project Gutenberg.
 Project Gutenberg offers free Kindle books but they also have something better!
 Would you believe LaTeX source code for some mathematical classics.
 The best book I've found so far is an English translation of David Hilbert's Foundations of Geometry.
 Hilbert's Foundations exposed some … Continue reading Open Source Hilbert for the Kindle

+Click here for a PDF version of this post.
 Euclid's first proposition Lately I have been amusing myself by working through Euclid’s Elements.
 Despite studying mathematics in university, teaching it in high school and occasionally using it in my software-soaked day job I never got around to reading Euclid.
-Euclid is routinely lionized as the wellspring of axiomatic mathematics.
-Before The Elements mathematicians were … Continue reading C. K. Raju: Genius or Crank (Part 1)
+Euclid is routinely lionized as the … Continue reading C. K. Raju: Genius or Crank (Part 1)